-Customers will be responsible for acquiring all local jurisdictional permits and pass required inspections and for verifying permit requirements with their local jurisdiction.
+Customers will be responsible for acquiring all local jurisdictional permits and passing required inspections, and for verifying permit requirements with their local jurisdiction.
 The customer must pay all permit and inspection fees.
 City Light will not connect to the customer's service conductors until the proper code authority has inspected and approved the service for connection.
+These activities are not included in the estimated turnaround times provided in Table 1.3.